 When ndtrack runs as root using a specific database administrator account name that has the sysdba access to the database, it collects Oracle database and application inventory with some (not complete) hardware and other software inventory.
 The specified user must be a member of the dba group in /etc/group.
-If you do not

-'''
+If you do not specify the user, the ndtrack uses the first user from the dba database group.
+Use the following command to collect inventory:

 ndtrack.sh -t machine -o OracleInventoryUser=<UserName>

-'''

-Where the specified user has the sysdba access to the database or it is a member of the dba database group on the local OS.
+where the specified user has the sysdba access to the database or it is a member of the dba database group on the local OS.